 The state faced a potentially disastrous challenge: a disproportionately high number of foreign arrivals.
 Popular for its tranquil backwaters and health retreats, the coastal state receives more than 1 million foreign tourists a year.
 One-sixth of its 33 million citizens are expatriates, and hundreds of its students study in China.

-Robin Thomas, 34, the son-in-law of the couple who returned from Italy, tested positive for the coronavirus, as did his wife and his wife’s grandparents.
-He said in addition to the “excellent treatment” he received, the medical staff also helped them overcome stigma.
+Robin Thomas, 34, the son-in-law of the couple who returned from Italy, tested positive for coronavirus, as did his wife and his wife’s grandparents.
+He said apart from the “excellent treatment” he received, the medical staff also helped them overcome stigma.

 “People were blaming us on Facebook and WhatsApp,” he said.
 “The counselors called us over the phone regularly and gave us confidence.